rvilarettuma/cultist-bot/README.md

 * `/caw`: CAW CAAW!
 * `/sts`: Randomly selects a playable character and replies to your message with an easily identifiable at-a-glance response.
+* `/relic name: $(name)`: Accepts a mandatory user string option containing the name of a relic.
+Fuzzy Search capable.
+Returns a embedded message containing relic information.

 ## Planned Features
 - [x] Add `/relic` command to receive information on a specified relic.